MaxMahem/collect_failable/README.md

 ### Result Implementation

 `TryFromIterator` is implemented for `Result<C, E>`, where `C` implements `TryFromIterator<T>`, similar to the [`FromIterator`](https://doc.rust-lang.org/std/result/enum.Result.html#impl-FromIterator%3CResult%3CA,+E%3E%3E-for-Result%3CV,+E%3E) implementation for `Result`.
-This allows short-circuting collection of failable values into a container whose construction is also failable.
+This allows short-circuiting collection of failable values into a container whose construction is also failable.